andybalham/blog-source-code/blog-posts/adventures-with-xray-part-2.md

 ## Overview

 In the [first part](https://www.10printiamcool.com/adventures-with-aws-x-ray-and-cdk-part-1) of this series, I added [AWS X-Ray](https://aws.amazon.com/xray/) to a set of examples for my [CDK Cloud Test Kit](https://www.npmjs.com/package/@andybalham/cdk-cloud-test-kit).
-In this part, I look at adding it to an example application I put together for my series on [implementing Enterprise Integration patterns](https://www.10printiamcool.com/series/enterprise-patterns-cdk).
+In this part, I look at adding it to an example application that I put together for my series on [implementing Enterprise Integration patterns](https://www.10printiamcool.com/series/enterprise-patterns-cdk).
 Let's see what adventures I have.

 ## The example application

-The case study we looked at in the series is an application that acts as a loan broker.
-The application receives a request containing the details of the loan required via an API, and then returns the best rate to a [webhook](https://www.getvero.com/resources/webhooks/).
+The case study we looked at in the series on [implementing Enterprise Integration patterns](https://www.10printiamcool.com/series/enterprise-patterns-cdk) is an application that acts as a loan broker.
+The application in question receives a request containing the details of the loan required via an API, and then returns the best rate to a [webhook](https://www.getvero.com/resources/webhooks/).

 The following diagram shows how we use a central [EventBridge](https://aws.amazon.com/eventbridge/) event bus to implement this.